steviedas/StarSchemaProject/README.md

    </details>

 ## Load Data in Silver
-The `Silver` notebook loads the created delta files from `tmp/Steven/Bronze` and writes to the empty delta files located in `tmp/Steven/Silver`
+The `Silver` notebook loads the created delta files from `tmp/Steven/Bronze` and writes them to the empty delta files located in `tmp/Steven/Silver`

 ## Transform and load data in Gold
 The `Gold` notebook creates all the facts and dimensions tables as shown in [Star Schema design](#star-schema-design).
 A list of the tables it creates is shown below: